01

 The Discovery Call

-Our first conversation is structured but not scripted.
-Here's what a 45 to 50 minute discovery call with NextLogicAI actually looks like.
+Our first conversation is structured, not scripted.
+Here's exactly what happens in a 45–50 minute discovery call with NextLogicAI.

 1